Office of Field Experiences

 SERP 493 - This course is for our students who are special education majors (Mild Moderate K-12 Teacher Prep Program).
 Your syllabus will be provided to you by your supervisor.
 It is not provided as an attachment below.

-IF YOU DO NOT HAVE A FINGERPRINT CLEARANCE CARD AND PLAN TO TAKE A COURSE WITH A PRACTICUM EXPERIENCE this fall (2017), WHICH INCLUDES TLS 3OO Classroom Processes and Instruction, follow the steps in the link above this summer (2017) .
+IF YOU DO NOT HAVE A FINGERPRINT CLEARANCE CARD AND PLAN TO TAKE A COURSE WITH A PRACTICUM EXPERIENCE this fall (2017) or spring (2018), WHICH INCLUDES TLS 3OO Classroom Processes and Instruction, follow the steps in the link above this summer or fall (2017) .
 If you have lost your card, follow the steps to apply for a duplicate right away.
 You cannot begin your field work until you have received your clearance card in the mail and we have seen the card.
-It can take 4 to 6 weeks after applying to receive clearance, longer if research is required, so do not delay in applying.
-Fingerprinting will be done in the
+It can take up to 4 to 6 weeks after applying to receive clearance, longer if research is required, so do not delay in applying.

 Applications for student teaching for Fall 2017 are now closed.

-Applications for Spring 2018 Student Teaching will be available early in the Fall of 2017 term.
-Maggie Shafer will visit your cohort site and walk you through the application.
-Additionally, there will be a meeting held in the Student Union Ballroom on Monday, January 8th, 2018, at 3 pm, location TBA, for students who will be student teaching in the Spring of 2018. am to review student teaching expectations and for students to apply for their UA institutional recommendation.
+Applications for Spring 2018 Student Teaching are now available at the links below.
+Maggie Shafer will visit your cohort site and walk you through the application sometime before September 30, 3017..
+Additionally, there will be a meeting held at the Doubletree Hotel on South Alvernon Road on Monday, January 8th, 2018, rom 3:30 to 5:30 pm, in the Grand Ballroom (park behind the hotel) for students who will be student teaching in the Spring of 2018 to review student teaching expectations and for students to apply for their UA institutional recommendation.
 Students will also meet with their assigned supervisors at that time.
 This is a required meeting and all student teachers must attend.

 Students apply to student teach the semester before they are placed in a classroom as a student teacher.
 The application process involves an online application, which requires that each student upload a current photo.
 The application asks for the names of school sites, grades and teacher names of previous classroom placements, so have those on hand when you begin the application.
 You may be required to meet with the Director of Field Experiences and your site coordinator before your placement is made.